Åsnes Expedition Amundsen

 Do you carry on a dream of a winter adventure, or just love rough competitions?
 Maybe Åsnes Expedition Amundsen is the challenge you have been looking for

 The participants go the same route as Roald Amundsen went in 1896.
 He did this as a preparation for the South Pole expedition in 1911.
 Roald never reached Eidfjord when he was surprised by bad weather and had to seek shelter.
 He later stated that the trip over Hardangervidda was as exhausting and dangerous as his conquest of the South Pole.
-Fortunately, Leon, Roald’s brother, was participating on the trip and he luckily managed to saved Roald from a certain death.
+Fortunately, Leon, Roald’s brother, was participating in the trip and he luckily managed to saved Roald from certain death.

 Åsnes Expedition Amundsen is called “the hardest ski competition in the world” and this with god reason.